GCW48/cs386-a1/Deliverables/deliverable2.md

 # Use Case Descriptions

 Use Case #1: Player wants to Hide<br>
+Actor: Player<br>
+Goal: Player is able to hide<br>
+Trigger: Player sees a monster<br>
+pre-conditons: Movement and hiding mechanics are implemented<br>
+post-conditions: Player succesfully hides<br>
+1.)Player sees an enemy.<br>
+2.)Player moves to put mask on.<br>
+3.)Game code changes enemy pathfinding.<br>
+4.)Player succesfully moves past enemy. <br>

+Use Case #2:
+Actor: Player<br>
+Goal: Player is able to hide<br>
+Trigger: Player sees a monster<br>
+pre-conditons: Movement and hiding mechanics are implemented<br>
+post-conditions: Player succesfully hides<br>
+1.)Player sees an enemy.<br>
+2.)Player moves to put mask on.<br>
+3.)Game code changes enemy pathfinding.<br>
+4.)Player succesfully moves past enemy. <br>

+Use Case #1: Player wants to Hide<br>
-Actor: Player
+Actor: Player<br>
-Goal: Player is able to hide
+Goal: Player is able to hide<br>
-Trigger: Player sees a monster
+Trigger: Player sees a monster<br>
-pre-conditons: Movement and hiding mechanics are implemented
+pre-conditons: Movement and hiding mechanics are implemented<br>
-post-conditions: Player succesfully hides
+post-conditions: Player succesfully hides<br>
-1.)Player sees an enemy
+1.)Player sees an enemy.<br>
-2.)Player moves to put mask on
+2.)Player moves to put mask on.<br>
-3.)
+3.)Game code changes enemy pathfinding.<br>
+4.)Player succesfully moves past enemy. <br>

 # User stories

-1. As a college student, I want the game to effectively convey this feeling in a short time peroid so that I can finish the title <br>
+1. As someone with a busy schedule, I want to the game to effectively convey its message in a short peroid of time so that I can complete it and understand the developers intentions.<br>
+systems involved:
+priority:
+time estimate:

-As an enjoyer of monsters, I want the monsters in the game to be intmidating both in apperance and movement in order to feel scared<br>
+2.As an enjoyer of monsters, I want the monsters in the game to be intmidating both in apperance and movement in order to feel scared<br>
+systems involved:
+priority:
+time estimate:

-2. As an artist, I want to play a game that considers the principles of design in its design to create an aesthetically pleasing scenes in order to fully feel immersed in the story.<br>
+3. As an artist, I want to play a game that considers the principles of design in its design to create an aesthetically pleasing scenes in order to fully feel immersed in the story.<br>
+systems involved:
+priority:
+time estimate:

-As a fellow game developer, I want to play a game that is fully fleshed out and smooth in gameplay in order to take inspiration for my own future games.<br>
+4.As a fellow game developer, I want to play a game that is fully fleshed out and smooth in gameplay in order to take inspiration for my own future games.<br>
+systems involved:
+priority:
+time estimate:

-3. As a horror fan, I want the atmosphere to be suspenseful, in order to give me a sense of dread constantly <br>
+5. As a horror fan, I want the atmosphere to be suspenseful, in order to give me a sense of dread constantly <br>
+systems involved:
+priority:
+time estimate:

-As a gamer, I want the chases to challenge my decision making in order to give me a sense of challenge regarding my quick thinking.
+6.As a gamer, I want the chases to challenge my decision making in order to give me a sense of challenge regarding my quick thinking. systems involved:
+priority:
+time estimate:

 # issue tracker screenshot
 ![image](https://github.com/user-attachments/assets/e5b59f00-84d3-466d-aff5-14e8825ab607)

-# Percentage

-Maya(#%)-

-Carson(#%)-Wrote problem statement, position statement, MVP, stakeholders, and two user stories.

-Gordon(#%)-